And it’s oh, what a beautiful,

 But, let’s return to the Damascus Gate.

-It has been in the news lately.
+It has been in the news a a lot of late.
 The recent and still ongoing Intifada Saki-niyeh – the Knife Intifada – has brought this venerable and famous gate into the world’s focus.
-It has been the site of eleven violent confrontations of between Palestinian protesters and Israeli security since October 2015.
-Nine Palestinians have been killed in the act of attempting to stab Israelis.
-In the most recent incident, an Israeli border policewoman was shot and eight Israelis injured.
+It has been the site of many violent confrontations of between Palestinian protesters and Israeli security since October 2015.
+Many Palestinians have been killed and wounded in the act of attempting to stab Israelis, and several Israeli police men and women and civilians have been killed or injured.

-In recent years, whenever the Israeli authorities, fearing unrest, prohibit access to the Haram ash Sharif for men under fifty years of age, to the Gate has become a de facto place of worship as scores of Muslims pray in the open spaces in front of a gate that has now acquired nationalist and religious significance.
+In recent years, whenever the Israeli authorities, fearing unrest, prohibit access to the Haram ash Sharif for men under fifty years of age, the Gate has become a de facto place of worship as scores of Muslims pray in the open spaces in front of a gate that has now acquired nationalist and religious significance – most recently, the stand-off in July 2017.

 Nazmi Jubeh, a professor at Birzeit University notes that the gate “has become a symbol for the Palestinian national struggle because of its accessibility to Palestinians and the main connecting point for both worshippers and for markets.”
 See Daoud Khuttab’s article in the Middle East newsletter al Monitor – the piece which inspired me to write this post.